Preparing and importing images

 Don't disable or remove the default guest additions that are installed on IBM Cloud supplied images.

-• The latest supported guest tools must be installed.
+The latest supported guest tools must be installed.
 Complete the following steps to install guest tools.

-1. Download the Linux Guest Tool package.
+- Download the Linux Guest Tool package.

-• Make sure that your image is cloud-init enabled.
+Make sure that your image is cloud-init enabled.

 Next steps

-If you want to make sure that the guest additions are working from the hypervisor point of view, you can create a case and ask for XenTools virtual server validation.
+If you want to make sure that the guest additions are working from the hypervisor point of view, you can create a support case and ask for XenTools virtual server validation.

-Configuring a Windows custom image
+Configuring a custom Windows image

 Complete the following steps to make sure that your own Windows custom image can be successfully deployed in the IBM Cloud infrastructure environment.

-1. Begin with a single image file in VHD format.
+Begin with a single image file in VHD format.
 Disable its firewall so that it moves smoothly through provisioning.

-• Log in to the IBM Cloud VPN by using your IBM Cloud® credentials and download the latest supported guest tools here.
+- Log in to the IBM Cloud VPN by using your IBM Cloud® credentials and download the latest supported guest tools here.

-• Extract the compressed .zip file.
+- Extract the compressed file.

-• Go to the Windows Installer, for example, managementagent64, and double-click to open the Citrix XenServer Windows Management Agent Setup wizard.
+- Go to the Windows Installer, for example, managementagent64, and double-click to open the Citrix XenServer Windows Management Agent set up wizard.
 Complete the installation wizard to install XenServer Tools.

-Guest additions are important for reporting performance and health of virtual server instances.
+Guest additions are important for reporting the performance and health of virtual server instances.
 Without performance and health information, virtual server instances might be marked for offline migrations when a critical maintenance is needed.

 Don't disable or remove the default guest additions that are installed on IBM Cloud supplied images.

-If you want to make sure that the guest additions are working from the hypervisor point of view, you can create a case and ask for XenTools virtual server validation.
+If you want to make sure that the guest additions are working from the hypervisor point of view, you can create a support case and ask for XenTools virtual server validation.

-3. Make sure that your image is cloud-init enabled.
+Make sure that your image is cloud-init enabled.

 Preparing to import an encrypted image

-If you plan to import a VHD image that's encrypted with your own data encryption key, make sure that you complete the prerequisites and instructions for encryption that are described in Using End to End (E2E) Encryption to provision an encrypted instance.
+If you plan to import a VHD image that's encrypted with your own data encryption key, make sure that you complete the prerequisites and instructions for encryption that are described in Using end to end (E2E) encryption to provision an encrypted instance.

 You must use the vhd-util tool to encrypt your image, which must be in VHD format.
 For more information, see Encrypting VHD images.